pmean/build-website/text/16/chart-review.md

 Also varying from institution to institution is how much you can do under the umbrella of reviews preparatory to research.
 The rules are pretty explicit that you can't take any Protected Health Information (PHI) with you, but if you are employed by the "covered entity" that has these medical records, you might have a fair amount of latitude.

-Some institutions have developed anonymized data repositories that you can also use  for preparatory to research activities and sometimes even for the research itself.
+Some institutions have developed anonymized data repositories that you can also useï¿½ for preparatory to research activities and sometimes even for the research itself.
 Typically, you need to get some sort of authorization first.
-They want you to promise not to do  bad things with the data.
+They want you to promise not to doï¿½ bad things with the data.
 If you have such a repository, please take the time to work with it before you write your protocol.

 Take some time now to define and refine your **research hypothesis**.
 I need to be careful here, because not all research requires a research hypothesis, and this occurs more often with retrospective chart reviews than with other types of research.
 One reason you may not have a research hypothesis is that your goal is not to try to prove or disprove a particular hypothesis, but rather to characterize your patients in some way.